eugenefvdm/rust/README.md

 ## About

-A few applications that showcase various Rust features.
+A showcase of Rust features.

 ### Host Manager Demo